puppetlabs/puppetlabs-apache/README.md

     }
 ~~~

-Then, we add two name-based vhosts listening on 10.0.0.20
+Then, we add two name-based virtual hosts listening on 10.0.0.20:

 ~~~ puppet
     apache::vhost { 'second.example.com':